Challenges in Deploying Machine Learning: a Survey of Case Studies: Cross-cutting aspects

 \subsection{End users' trust}

 ML is often met cautiously by the end users \cite{lai2020perceptions}, \cite{royal2017machine}, \cite{232961}.
-On their own accord models provide minimal explanations, which makes it difficult to persuade end users in their utility \cite{han2020bridging}.
-In order to convince users to trust ML based solutions, time has to be invested to build that trust.
+On their own accord, models provide minimal explanations, which makes it difficult to persuade end users of their utility \cite{han2020bridging}.
+In order to convince users to trust ML based solutions, the time has to be invested to build that trust.
 In this section, we explore ways in which that is done in practice.

-If an application has a well-defined accessible audience, getting these people involved early in the project is an efficient way to foster their confidence in the end product.
-This approach is very common in medicine, because the end product is often targeted at a well defined group of healthcare workers.
+If an application has a well-defined accessible audience, getting that audience involved early in the project is an efficient way to foster their confidence in the end product.
+This approach is very common in medicine, because the end product is often targeted at a well defined group of healthcare workers and/or patients.
 One example is the project called Sepsis Watch \cite{10.1145/3351095.3372827}.
-In this project the goal was to build a model that estimates patient's risk of developing sepsis.
-It was not the first attempt at automating this prediction, and since previous attempts were considered failures, medical personnel were skeptical about eventual success of Sepsis Watch.
-To overcome this skepticism, the team prioritized building trust, by: \begin{itemize} \item Building strong communication channels; \item Sharing with stakeholders progress towards developing the goal instead of showing technical advances; \item Establishing mechanisms for public and external accountability; \item Engaging both front-line clinicians and enterprise-level decision makers at early stages of the project. \end{itemize} One of the key messages of this work is that model interpretability has limits as a trust-building tool, and other ways to achieve high credibility with the end users should be considered.
-While it may sound controversial, in fact it aligns with conclusions made by "Project explAIn'' which found that relative importance of explanations of AI decisions varies by context \cite{ico2019explain}.
+In this project the goal was to build a model that estimates a patient's risk of developing sepsis.
+It was not the first attempt at automating this prediction, and since previous attempts were considered failures, medical personnel were skeptical about the eventual success of Sepsis Watch.
+To overcome this skepticism, the team prioritized building trust, with strong communication channels, early engagement of stakeholders, front-line clinicians and decision makers, and established accountability mechanisms.
+One of the key messages of this work is that model interpretability has limits as a trust-building tool, and other ways to achieve high credibility with the end users should be considered.
+This aligns with conclusions made by ``Project explAIn'' which found that the relative importance of explanations of AI decisions varies by context \cite{ico2019explain}.
+A similar argument is made by Soden et al. \cite{soden2019taking}, who explore the impact ML has on disaster risk management (DRM).
+Due to the growing complexity of the ML solutions deployed, it is becoming harder for the public to participate and consequently to trust the ML-based DRM services, such as flooding area estimates or prediction of damage from a hurricane.
+As a mitigation measure the authors recommend making the development of these solutions as transparent as possible, by taking into account the voice of residents in the areas portrayed by models as ``at risk'' and relying on open software and data whenever possible.
+The importance of strong communication and engagement with early adopters is also emphasized by Mutembesa et al. \cite{mutembesa2018crowdsourcing} as they analyzed their experience of deploying a nation-wide cassava disease surveillance system in Uganda.